North America

 VAT in the Digital Age for digital reporting and e-invoicing

-Digital Reporting Requirements (DRR) will be introduced for all B2B transactions within the EU.
-This means that all suppliers and customers will need to submit data to their local tax administration no later than two working days after an invoice is issued.
+Mandatory e-invoicing and Digital Reporting Requirements (DRR) will be introduced for all cross-border B2B transactions throughout the EU.
+This means that all suppliers and customers will need to submit intra-community cross-border data to their local tax administration in real-time and near real-time after e-invoice issuance and receipt.
 Each tax authority will channel the data to a central database.

 ViDA for the single VAT registration

-The EU has proposed changes that will reduce the VAT compliance burden for companies that conduct business internationally.
+The EU has adopted changes that will reduce the VAT compliance burden for companies that conduct business internationally.
 This measure will allow them to only register once across all EU countries reducing the burden and administrative issues of having to file in each country independently.

 Read more.